dahliaOS/buildroot/CODE_OF_CONDUCT.md

 ## Acknowledgements

-This Code of Conduct is based on the Chromium Project Code of Conduct.
+This Code of Conduct is adapted from the Chromium Project Code of Conduct.

 ## License